-With Memorial Day, summer’s first “bookend” arrives, for a season that marks its midpoint with the 4th of July, and wraps up — practically speaking — with Labor Day.
+With Memorial Day, summer first “bookend” arrives, for a season that marks its midpoint with the 4th of July, and wraps up — practically speaking — with Labor Day with our travel tips.

 A couple of articles on the flying-and-card-use front jumped out at us this week — perhaps we’re getting restless to hit the road, or the skies, ourselves.
 In fact, according to the LA Times, airlines have been doing so well, they’ve been losing bag fees they usually collect!